Chaichas/Image_Processing/README.md

 ### Question 13: Is the code efficient?
 Modifications?

 The implemented code divides the image into 4 quadrants, to each modifications will be performed (saturation of the color).
-While now it is only executed on the default stream, which is stream 0, each (1/4)th of the image could be executed in a different stream, making it a total of 4 streams.
+While now it is only executed on the default stream, which is stream 0, each (1/4)th of the image frame could be executed in a different stream, making it a total of 4 streams.

 * Default stream (s0) : (t1) : bottom-left -> (t2) : bottom-right -> (t3) : top-left -> (t4) : top-right.
 * After : (t1) : (s0) = bottom-left, (s1) = bottom-right, (s2) : top-left, (s3) : top-right